tlswg/dtls-rrc/draft-ietf-tls-dtls-rrc.md

 ## Path Response Requirements {#path-response-reqs}

-* The responder MUST NOT delay sending an elicited path_response message.
+* The responder MUST NOT delay sending an elicited path_response or path_delete messages.
-* The responder MUST send exactly one path_response messages for each received path_request.
+* The responder MUST send exactly one path_response or path_delete message for each received path_request.
-* The responder MUST send the path_response on the network path where the corresponding path_challenge has been received, so that validation succeeds only if the path is functional in both directions.
-  * The initiator MUST NOT enforce this behaviour
+* The responder MUST send the path_response or the  path_delete on the path where the corresponding path_challenge has been received, so that validation succeeds only if the path is functional in both directions.
+The initiator MUST NOT enforce this behaviour.
 * The initiator MUST silently discard any invalid path_response it receives.

 Note that RRC does not cater for PMTU discovery on the reverse path.
 If the